devshakie/HTML-CSS/README.md

 2.Navigate to the folder of the assignment you want to view: cd HTML-CSS/assignment1  # or any other assignment folder

-Contact
+### Contact
-For any questions or suggestions, feel free to contact me via LinkedIn.
+For any questions or suggestions, feel free to contact me via [LinkedIn](https://www.linkedin.com/in/luckshakira-kanana/)